haathie/graphile-tools/packages/fancy-mutations/readme.md

 ## Bulk Upsert/Insert Mutations

-The plugin automatically creates a bulk `create` mutation for each table that is capable of being inserted into, and has the `resource:insert` behaviour enabled.
+The plugin automatically creates a bulk `create` mutation for each table that is capable of being inserted into, and has the `insert` behaviour enabled.

 It also scans for any relations it has, and adds inputs to the mutation for those relations, so you can insert related records in a single transaction.

 ### Example